Neurodynamics-Driven Coupled Neural P Systems for Multi-Focus Image Fusion: Experiments

 \subsection{Ablation study}

 \bfsection{Neurodynamic analysis} We conducted ablation studies on the Lytro dataset to validate the effectiveness of neurodynamic analysis in improving model performance.
 Specifically, we compare the baseline CNP system and the neurodynamics-driven CNP system across six metrics, as summarized in \cref{tab:ablation_neurodynamic}.
-We can find that the neurodynamics-driven CNP system achieves significant improvements over the baseline across six multidimensional image quality metrics, with improvements of 2.01\%, 17.29\%, 1.55\%, 5.01\%, 1.44\%, and 7.29\%.
+We can observe that the neurodynamics-driven CNP system achieves significant improvements over the baseline across six multidimensional image quality metrics, with improvements of 2.01\%, 17.29\%, 1.55\%, 5.01\%, 1.44\%, and 7.29\%.
 These findings confirm the effectiveness of neurodynamic analysis.

 \bfsection{SML module} We further validated the impact of the SML module on overall architecture performance.
-According to the quantitative analysis results in \cref{tab:ablation_SML}, after removing the SML module, evaluation metrics showed only a slight downward trend (e.g., PSNR decreased by 0.007 dB, and SSIM decreased by 0.002).
+According to the quantitative results in \cref{tab:ablation_SML}, after removing the SML module, evaluation metrics showed only a slight decline.
 This confirms the generalizability of the proposed method.
 Of course, by applying SML, the quality of fusion can be further enhanced.
+Moreover, SML is beneficial for handling noisy inputs.
+More details can be found in Appendix C.4.

-\textit{We believe that ND-CNPFuse is unrestricted in the level of \textbf{generalizability}.} First, all internal parameters of neurons are automatically configured via neurodynamics.
+We believe that ND-CNPFuse is unrestricted in the level of generalizability.
+First, all internal parameters of neurons are automatically configured via neurodynamics.
 Second, the introduction or removal of the SML module has no significant effect on the overall performance of the framework.